kimeshan/mixpanel-puller/README.md

 # README

 ## Introduction

+Welcome!

 These Python scripts pull data from Mixpanel using the Mixpanel API.
 It then extracts the relevant data and inserts it into various tables in a Postgres DB.

 It consist of two main runnable scripts:

-1. funnels_script.py - Pulls funnel data from Mixpanel for the previous 7 days (script to run once a week) and inserts it into the funnel transactions (funnel_trans) table.
+1. **funnels_script.py** - Pulls funnel data from Mixpanel for the previous 7 days (script to run once a week) and inserts it into the funnel transactions (funnel_trans) table.

-2. raw_export_script.py - Pulls raw event data from Mixpanel for the previous day (script to run daily) and inserts it into 4 tables:
+2. **raw_export_script.py** - Pulls raw event data from Mixpanel for the previous day (script to run daily) and inserts it into 4 tables:

     * *event_def*: Event definitions table
     * *event_trans*: Event transactions table.